The Job Search

 Job Search Steps

-- Self-Awareness helps you to conduct a more focused job search and seek out the best-fitting opportunities.
-Consider taking our online assessment: FOCUS (Contact Career Development for the keycode).
+- Self-awareness helps you to conduct a more focused job search and seek out the best-fitting opportunities.
+Consider taking our online assessment: FOCUS (contact us for the keycode).

 - Career Development is available to help you research different career fields and offers excellent resources both online and in the career resource library.

 - Practice your interviewing skills.
-Sign up to take the PERFECT INTERVIEW!
-(Contact Career Development to make an appointment)
+Sign up to take the "perfect interview!" (contact us to make an appointment)

 - Have a plan of action.
 Set aside time to devote to your job search and create goals for yourself each day.

 - Pursue opportunities using various job search strategies and remember to keep your options open!

 - The truth about job searching is that it takes time and effort.
 You may have heard the saying, "Looking for a job is a job," and that is entirely true!